migueldeicaza/mono-wasm/README.md

 # mono-wasm

 This project is a proof-of-concept aiming at building C# applications into WebAssembly, by using Mono and compiling/linking everything statically into one .wasm file that can be easily delivered to browsers.

-The process does not use Emscripten but instead uses the experimental WebAssembly backend of LLVM, the LLVM linker and the binaryen tooling to generate the final .wasm code.
+The process does not use Emscripten (or Binaryen) but instead uses the experimental WebAssembly backend of LLVM with `clang` and `lld` to generate the final .wasm code.
+The goal is to use as few dependencies as possible.
+At the moment the only dependencies are LLVM, clang and lld trunk.

+`mono-wasm` supports 2 build modes: one that links all the LLVM bitcode into one module then performs a WebAssembly codegen on it, and one that compiles project dependencies into WebAssembly incrementally (the runtime and the mscorlib assembly) then uses `lld` to link into a final .wasm file.
+The later is experimental but will become the default as it allows build times lesser than a second.

-The final .wasm file is loaded from JavaScript (see `index.js`), which also exposes proper callbacks for system calls that the C library will be calling into.
+The .wasm file is loaded from JavaScript (see `index.js`), which also exposes proper callbacks for system calls that the C library will be calling into.
 These syscalls are responsible for heap management, I/O, etc.

 This project is a work in progress.
 Feel free to ping me if you have questions or feedback: laurent.sansonetti@microsoft.com